Feature Concatenation Multi-view Subspace Clustering: Feature Concatenation Multi-view Subspace Clustering

 For simplicity, we can reformulate the above equation as follows:

 As a consequence, it is straightforward to design the following objective function for multi-view clustering based on the joint view representation $X$:

 where $\lambda_1$ and $\lambda_2$ are trade-off parameters.
-Although $E_x$ and $E_z$ are both imposed with the $l_{2,1}$-norm constraint, they are totally different in essence.
-More specifically, $E_x$ denotes the sample-specific corruptions, and $E_z$ is employed to handle the cluster-specific corruptions caused by multiple-views.
-Theoretically, compared with $Z$ obtained in (\ref{StandLRR}), the coefficient matrix $C$ is much better for multi-view clustering.
-To view the difference between $Z$ and $C$ in a more intuitive way, Fig.\ref{Section3_Z_C} displays a visualization of $Z$ and $C$ conducted on the Yale Face dateset\footnote[1]{The Yale Face database contains 165 grayscale images in GIF format of 15 individuals.
+Although $E_x$ and $E_z$ are both imposed with the $l_{2,1}$-norm constraint, they are totally different in essence. {{More specifically, $E_x$ illustrates the sample-specific corruptions, and $E_{cs} = XE_z$ is used to process the cluster-specific corruptions caused by multiple-views.}} Theoretically, compared with the coefficient matrix obtained in (\ref{StandLRR}), the coefficient matrix $C$ is much better for multi-view clustering.
+To view the difference in a more intuitive way, Fig. \ref{Section3_Z_C} displays a visualization of $Z$ and $C$ conducted on the Yale Face dateset\footnote[1]{The Yale Face database contains 165 grayscale images in GIF format of 15 individuals.
 More details will be presented in the section of experiment.}.
-As shown in Fig.\ref{Section3_Z_C}, it is clear that the matrix $C$ has more suitable structures than $Z$ for clustering.
+As shown in Fig. \ref{Section3_Z_C}, it is clear that the matrix $C$ has more suitable structures than $Z$ for clustering.